 On the night of January 30-31, 1968, the Communists launched a countrywide offensive across South Vietnam.
-From just south of the Demilitarized Zone to the Ca Mau Peninsula, soldiers of the Vietcong and North Vietnamese Army attacked American and South Vietnamese base camps, headquarters complexes, airfields, radio stations, and government centers.
+From just south of the Demilitarized Zone to the Ca Mau Peninsula, soldiers of the Vietcong and North Vietnamese Army attacked American and South Vietnamese base camps, airfields, and headquarters complexes.
 Communist troops also pushed into several of South Vietnam’s largest cities, including Saigon, My Tho, Can Tho, and Hue.
-The Vietcong and North Vietnamese achieved their greatest success at Hue, where they seized almost all of the Imperial City north of the Perfume River as well as the newer neighbourhoods along the river’s south bank.
+The Vietcong and North Vietnamese achieved their greatest success at Hue, where they seized almost all of the Imperial City north of the Perfume River as well as the newer neighborhoods along the river’s south bank.

-Throughout February, the Americans fought a brutal, no-holds-barred battle against the guerrillas and North Vietnamese regulars holed up in the city.
-In the end, the Americans ejected the Communists from Hue, but they paid a steep political price for doing so.
+Throughout February 1968, the Americans fought a brutal, no-holds-barred battle against the guerrillas and North Vietnamese regulars holed up in the Hue.
+In the end, the Americans ejected the Communists from the city, but they paid a steep political price for doing so.